IBM-Bluemix-Docs/mobilepush/push_faq.md

 For every message that you submit to the service, the intended audience receives a notification.

-### Does the Push Notifications monitoring dashboard display any status for the messages that are sent?
+### Does the {{site.data.keyword.mobilepushshort}} monitoring dashboard display any status for the messages that are sent?
 {: #faq-push-monitor-dashboard}

 The monitoring utility displays the status for every sent message.
 The messages might be in the following state:

-* Sent: The number of devices to which notifications are sent.
+- **Sent**: The number of devices to which notifications are sent.
-* Seen: The number of devices to which notifications had reached.
+- **Seen**: The number of devices to which notifications had reached.
-* Open: The number of devices where notification was opened.
+- **Open**: The number of devices where notification was opened.
-* Invalid: The number of devices on which the token in invalid.
+- **Invalid**: The number of devices on which the token in invalid.

-For more information, see the GET messages report in [IBM Push Notifications ReST API](https://eu-gb.imfpush.cloud.ibm.com/imfpush/).
+For more information, see the GET messages report in [{{site.data.keyword.IBM_notm}} {{site.data.keyword.mobilepushshort}} ReST API](https://eu-gb.imfpush.cloud.ibm.com/imfpush/).

 ### Does push notification monitor the push notification delivery up to the end user device?
 For both Android and iOS?
 {: #faq-end-user-device}

-Push notifications are monitored based on the number of notifications that are seen or opened from end user device.
+{{site.data.keyword.mobilepushshort}} are monitored based on the number of notifications that are seen or opened from end user device.
 This is available for both Android and iOS.
 Device id-based monitoring is not supported.

 ### I get the message that the server is currently unable to handle requests?
 How can I resolve it?
 {: #faq-server-unable-to-handle-requests}